-Report: At Least 8 Killed In Texas School Shooting; Suspect In Custody
+At Least 8 Killed In Texas School Shooting, Explosives Found; Teen Suspect In Custody

 Tyler said he ran behind some trees, heard more shots, jumped a fence and ran to a car wash.
 He said he saw firefighters treat a girl who had a bandage around her knee and may have been shot.

+Students from the high school were being transported to another location to reunite with their parents.

-In Washington, President Trump reacted to the shooting on Twitter.
+In Washington, President Trump initially reacted to the shooting on Twitter.

 “School shooting in Texas.
 Early reports not looking good.
 God bless all!”
 Mr. Trump said.